dart-archive/dart-samples/recipes/src/core/strings.md

     List matches = regExp.allMatches(string);
     matches.map((match) => match.group(0)).toList(); // ['fox', 'box']

-You can also find out the number of matches:
+You can query the object returned by `allMatches()` to find out the number of
+matches:

     matches.length; // 2